Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-Given that counter system has non-volatile memory and the counter system is connected to a central server and the counter system syncs the count data with the server every hour and the counter system updates value of counter in non-volatile memory every half hour
+Given that counter system has non-volatile memory and there is a central server connected to the counter system and the counter system syncs the count data with the server every hour and the counter system updates value of counter in non-volatile memory every half hour